ideasonpurpose/tools-and-workflows/section-2/README.md

 The **npm** command line tool is installed with node.js. **npm** refers to both the node package management app and the huge library of available packages at [npmjs.org](https://www.npmjs.com/).
 We'll use the app to to install some third-party tools and then kick off a build task.

-Recently, a facebook-sponsored clone of npm called [Yarn](https://yarnpkg.com/) has been earning a lot of praise.
-The examples here use **npm**, but Yarn is worth a look.
+Recently, a facebook-sponsored clone of npm called [Yarn](https://yarnpkg.com/) has been earning a lot of praise -- and users.
+The examples here use **npm**, but the two are interchangeable and **Yarn** is worth a look.

 ## Task Runners and Gulp